jeffcas181/codelabs-firebase-get-to-flutter/dartpad_codelabs/src/reactive_code/value_notifier_02/instructions.md

-# Reactive code with ValueNotifier - Step 2
+# Reactive Programming with ValueNotifier - Step 2

 Like you have a StreamBuilder that can listen to a Stream, you will also need a widget that can listen to ValueNotifiers easily.
 And that is resolved with `ValueListenableBuilder()`.